Company Explainer Video: The 2026 Guide

 If your product lives on a screen, show the screen.

-That sounds obvious, but teams still over-animate software products because animation feels more “marketing-ready.”
+That sounds obvious, but teams still over-animate software products because animation feels more “marketing ready.”
 For many SaaS companies, a clean screencast with callouts, zooms, and narration is more persuasive than a stylized abstraction.

 A hybrid approach often works well:

-• brief animated opening for context
+• a brief animated opening for context

 • real UI for the core mechanism